imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-that-you-fight.md

 Ultimately, dreaming about fights does not always predict negative things.
 These dreams can be alerts to prepare you for possible changes or conflicts and to act in the best possible way.

-At Dream Insights we want to point out that dream interpretation is a branch of psychoanalysis and symbology, and the information provided is for guidance only.
+At AnalyzeMyDream we want to point out that dream interpretation is a branch of psychoanalysis and symbology, and the information provided is for guidance only.

-This article is merely informative; At Dream Insights we do not have the authority to make a diagnosis or recommend a treatment.
+This article is merely informative; At AnalyzeMyDream we do not have the authority to make a diagnosis or recommend a treatment.
 We invite you to go to a psychologist to discuss your particular case.

 ### Bibliography